opentoonz/opentoonz_docs/CONTRIBUTING.md

    - Make HTML

      `$ make html`

-     he result HTML files will be generated under `build/html/`
+     The result HTML files will be generated under `build/html/`

 ## Workflow (to be done each time you modify the code)